pfdzm/Weather-Dashboard/README.md

 # Weather-Dashboard

-Takes user input for a city, gets weather from OpenWeather API, gets map from Leaflet JS, map tiles from OpenStreetMaps, displays marker in city location with weather info
+Takes user input for a city, gets weather from OpenWeather API, gets map from Leaflet JS, map tiles from OpenStreetMaps, displays marker in city location with weather info.

+Uses HTML5, CSS3 and 'vanilla' JS, as well as Bootstrap CSS library for basic design/wireframe.

 ## Deployment